openebs-archive/cstor-csi/README.md

 ### Prerequisites

-Before setting up OpenEBS CStor CSI driver make sure your Kubernetes Cluster meets the following prerequisites:
+Before setting up OpenEBS cStor CSI driver make sure your Kubernetes Cluster meets the following prerequisites:

 1. You will need to have Kubernetes version 1.18 or higher
-2. CStor CSI driver operates on the cStor Pools provisioned using the new schema called CSPC.
+2. cStor CSI driver operates on the cStor Pools provisioned using the new schema called CSPC.
    Steps to provision the pools using the same are [here](https://github.com/openebs/cstor-operators/tree/master/docs/tutorial/cspc)
 3. iSCSI initiator utils installed on all the worker nodes
 4. You have access to install RBAC components into openebs namespace.
-   The OpenEBS CStor CSI driver components are installed in openebs namespace to allow them to be flagged as system critical components.
+   The OpenEBS cStor CSI driver components are installed in openebs namespace to allow them to be flagged as system critical components.

 Note: if older k8s version has been used, it requires to enable ExpandCSIVolumes and ExpandInUsePersistentVolumes, VolumeSnapshotDataSource feature gates on  kubelets and kube-apiserver

-### Setup OpenEBS CStor CSI Driver
+### Setup OpenEBS cStor CSI Driver

-OpenEBS CStor CSI driver comprises of 2 components:
+OpenEBS cStor CSI driver comprises of 2 components:
 - A controller component launched as a StatefulSet, implementing the CSI controller services.
 The Control Plane services are responsible for creating/deleting the required